The Purple Worm Graveyard (2011)

 Level 1 – 3

 Purple Worm Graveyard by Tony Dowler is a 7-page (5-pages are pure dungeon) 13-room dungeon for Labyrinth Lord for character levels 1-3.
-It’s alright, and that is always a bitch because I can’t get worked up over things that are alright (while statistically, most adventures are bound to fall into this category).
+It’s alright, and that is always a bitch because I can’t get worked up over things that are alright.
+Statistics and frames of reference are a bitch!

 The dungeon map proper is short but sweet, with multiple pathways allowing for much needed exploration.
 Scale has been handled arbitrarily and the 3D-element would mean some passages slope down (others contain snares) but it is not hard to figure out.
 The only problem is that the size of the corridors is nowhere stated, making it up to the GM to determine whether or not the Purple Worm you can encounter later on (!) can pursue the adventurers into the complex.
 A secret door and the odd trap add some furnishing to the place.